01446678004 | Broad Street, Barry CF62 7AH | Open: Mon-Fri: 8:30 - 5:30pm Sat: 8:30 - 12:30pm Sun: Closed hello@ijpautomotive.co.uk

 You can also jump-start a car without another car by bridging two batteries using tools.
 In this how to jumpstart a car without cables automatic method, a spare battery will be linked together with a dead battery to boost the power of the dead battery to start the car.

-As already mentioned, if using a lead-acid battery and it is turned upside down, the chance is that you will spill out the acid from the battery, which can cause chemical harm to you as well as potentially causing damage to parts of the car.
+As already mentioned, if using a lead-acid battery and it is turned upside down, the chance is that you will spill out the acid from the battery, which can cause chemical harm to you as well as potentially cause damage to parts of the car.

 If you do not have a maintenance-free and spill-free battery to flip upside down, then this method is recommended so that you can use the normal lead-acid battery to bridge with a dead battery by using tools such as a spanner.